-With Xero, you get a lot of additional plug-ins too.
+With Xero, you get a lot of additional plug-ins too like Spendesk’s expense management integration for Xero, which instantly sends employee purchases to Xero.
 These can be used as per your business requirements.

 As you grow in your capacity to provide service to a broader range of audience, you must have a customer support team to look after the queries of your customer.
 Freshdesk is one of the best help desk ticketing software for small scale businesses and startups.